-The e-Stroke Suite technology is now live in hospitals in Aylesbury, High Wycombe, Milton Keynes, Northampton, Oxford, Reading and Swindon which have established the first integrated regional stroke network of its type in the country in line with a key NHS priority.
+Initially introduced in Reading, the e-Stroke Suite technology is now live in hospitals in Aylesbury, High Wycombe, Milton Keynes, Northampton, Oxford and Swindon.
+They are working collectively as the first integrated regional stroke network of its type in the country in line with a key NHS priority.

 Previously, CT brain scans had to be reviewed by a specialist in limited locations.
 Now they can be seen within a few minutes of being processed – anywhere, any time – and advice given immediately.
 Reducing the time between the patient arriving in hospital and being referred for treatment is crucial in securing full recovery after having a stroke.

 The rapid transfer of high-quality images enables a more coordinated and swift response in identifying whether a patient would benefit from a mechanical thrombectomy (MT), a procedure to remove a blockage in a large blood vessel in the brain which can cause a severe stroke.
 The NHS Long Term Plan identifies stroke as a clinical priority.
 It aims to increase use of thrombectomy so that hundreds more people are able to regain their independence following a stroke.